 Ranking and Evaluation Committee

 CoC staff met with the Ranking and Evaluation Committee on March 1 to go over the forms used in the subrecipient site monitoring process and the overall structure of the ranking and evaluation process which will begin in the Spring of this year.
-The committee reviewed the newly revised Subrecipient site monitoring form as well as the ranking and evaluation structure Changes accepted by the committee include attempts to streamline the scoring process by including as much of the scoring structure and evaluation for a single project in one location as possible.
+The committee reviewed the newly revised Subrecipient site monitoring form as well as the ranking and evaluation structure.
+Changes accepted by the committee include attempts to streamline the scoring process by including as much of the scoring structure and evaluation for a single project in one location as possible.
 Changes also included adding more detail around scoring for client file review so that scores have less room for subjectivity and evaluating findings which were identified in the previous year’s monitoring process and whether or not those have been resolved.
 There were additional changes to the scoring structure including:

 Separating the point spread on exits to permanent housing for TH and PH projects and increasing the goal from 90 to 95% for full points.